 - Check thrift shops for acceptable, structurally sound baskets that can be given new life with a shot of spray paint.

-- a small storage bin, like this one at Target for $2.99
+- Small storage bin, like this one at Target for $1.99

-- a small metal colander, like this one from Kirklands for $5.99
+- Metal colander, like this one from Kirklands for $5.99

 Here's What to Put in Your Gift Basket

-Check the vast majority of pre-packaged gift baskets out there and you'll see they have something in common.
-A lot of the stuff in them was made in some other far-flung land.
-(My apologies to all those in far-flung lands.)
-Nope, for OUR budget-friendly baskets, we will be including things made with our own hands.
+Check the vast majority of pre-packaged gift baskets out there and you'll see they have something in common: a lot of the stuff in them was made in some other far-flung land.
+(My apologies to all those in far-flung landers).
+For our budget-friendly gift basket ideas, we will be including things made with our own hands.
 Not only will this save us heaps of dough, it will also increase the points on the thoughtful scale as registered by the receiver.

-(BTW: I decided to break these homemade gift ideas into a few sub-categories.
-Stuff for her, stuff for him, stuff for anybody, and last-minute gift basket ideas)
+We've broken these homemade gift ideas into a few sub-categories.
+Stuff for her, stuff for him, and gift basket ideas for anybody.

 Let's get started!